 We hope you’ve found this blog interesting and that it has prompted you to think about how you buy and care for clothes for yourself and your little one.
 You probably already do a number of things listed above, but hopefully we’ve encouraged you to do a few things differently in future.

 At Kite we work as hard as we can to produce clothing as positively as possible, and to minimise our impact on the planet and the people who live on it.
-We’re really proud to be certified by the Soil Association to GOTS (Global Organic Textile Standard).
+We’re really proud to be certified by Control Union to GOTS (Global Organic Textile Standard).
 All the elements in our supply chain – ranging from the cotton farmer to our embroiderers – are inspected and approved each year to ensure they meet comprehensive ethical and environmental standards.
 And when it comes to quality, we craft each garment to provide exceptional fit, comfort and durability.
 This means our clothes stand the test of time and can be handed down whilst still looking great.

 But we know that we mustn’t be complacent.
 Right now, we’re currently reviewing new packaging solutions to help reduce waste, especially our use of plastic, as we’re aware of its negative impact on our planet.